CustomAP/moodle-block_export_quiz/README.md

 # Export-Quiz
 A plugin for exporting quiz in moodle.

 This plugin is a block plugin which displays a list of quizes in a particular course.
-Click on the quiz you want to download and the format, and the plugin does the rest.
+Click on the quiz you want to download, and the plugin does the rest.

-The quiz is downloadable in any format available and installed.
+The quiz is exported in xml format only currently.

-This plugin can be used by Teachers as well as Students enrolled in a particular course to download the Quiz.
+Further development potential:
+Adding support for various other formats.